hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Layered Finesses - Added

 * On BGA, you generally can't do a *Finesse* that gets a big chain of cards to blind-play one after the other.
-* In my group, you are allowed to promise a card to anyone that you are not in *Bluff Seat* for.
-Once promised, then will continue to play cards in their hand from left to right until they find the promised card.
+* In my group, you are allowed to perform a *Finesse* that promises a specific card (as long as you are not in *Bluff Seat* for that person).
+Once promised, the player will continue to play cards in their hand from left to right until they find the promised card.
 * For example, in a 4-player game:
   * Alice clues red to Donald as a *Play Clue* on a red 2.
   * This promises that someone has the red 1.